CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This skill provides a comprehensive catalog of Stripe operations via Rube MCP with good structural organization and useful pitfall warnings for financial operations.
-However, it suffers from redundancy (amount formatting and pitfalls repeated across sections), lacks concrete executable examples of actual MCP tool calls, and marks every workflow step as [Optional], which undermines the actionability and workflow clarity.
-The content would benefit from being more opinionated about recommended sequences and including validation checkpoints for financial operations.
+This skill provides a comprehensive catalog of Stripe operations via Rube MCP with good structural organization and useful pitfall warnings.
+However, it suffers from redundancy (amount formatting and pitfalls repeated multiple times), lacks concrete executable examples of actual MCP tool calls, and marks every workflow step as [Optional] which undermines actionability.
+Financial operations like charges and refunds would benefit from explicit validation/verification steps.

 Suggestions

-Add at least one concrete example of an actual RUBE_SEARCH_TOOLS call and a subsequent Stripe tool call with real input parameters and expected response structure.
+Add at least one concrete, complete example showing an actual RUBE_SEARCH_TOOLS call followed by a Stripe tool call with real input parameters and expected output structure.

 DimensionReasoningScore